 Art, and Design

-Course Description: London is one of the most magnificent cities in the world, and home to all kinds of art and all kinds of artists.
+Course Description: London is one of the most magnificent cities in the world, and home to all kinds of theatre, art, music, and all kinds of artists.
 In this class you’ll explore some of London’s famous sites, but you’ll spend even more time discovering unique destinations and experiences that are off the beaten path.
-From seeing graffiti art and the great masterworks, hearing everything from classical to contemporary music, from seeing productions of cutting edge theatre all the way up to Shakespeare at the Globe, you will eat traditional British food and try new flavors - you’ll even meet some of the artists themselves!
+You’ll see productions of the newest, cutting edge theatre as well as Shakespeare at the Globe; hear everything from classical to contemporary music; see special exhibits and masterworks; eat traditional British foods and try new flavors – you’ll even meet some of the artists themselves!
 The arts of London will come alive when you experience first-hand how they feel, look, and sound on the vibrant streets of London!
-And this course is available for Honors credit.
+This course is available for Honors credit.